-Stephen Miller, a former aide to Donald Trump who is not exactly known as the most enlightened of the former president's inner circle, is the president of the America First Foundation, which is blitzing the nation with dishonest radio and television commercials accusing President Joe Biden and Democrats of “anti-white bigotry.”
+Stephen Miller, a former aide to Donald Trump who is not exactly known as the most enlightened of the former president's inner circle, is the president of America First Legal, which is blitzing the nation with dishonest radio and television commercials accusing President Joe Biden and Democrats of “anti-white bigotry.”

 “When did racism against white people become OK?” the ad dishonestly asks before falsely claiming that the Biden administration has discriminated against white people during the pandemic and after hurricanes and that “progressive corporations, airlines and universities” are participants in the “left’s anti-white bigotry.”

 Like so many political ads, these from Miller’s group are flat-out wrong.
 The Washington Post’s Fact Checker gives the commercials three Pinocchios (its designation for any claim that has “Significant factual error and/or obvious contradictions”).
 Using clever language, chopped up out-of-context sentences by Biden and Vice President Kamala Harris, the ads are, as the newspaper points out, a “disingenuous stew that claim the Biden administration and liberals are harming Whites with policies intended to deal with racial inequities, such as minority communities being more affected by the coronavirus pandemic.”
 FactCheck.org also points out that the claims about the alleged “anti-white” policies and statements don’t hold up.

 Follow our 2022 midterm elections live blog at msnbc.com/midterms for the latest results, news and expert analysis in real time.

 But the facts don’t matter.
 These ads are peddling fear.
 The obvious goal is that, despite white Americans controlling the federal government, American corporations, the entertainment industry, the financial industry and just about every other facet of American life, frightened white people will hear the ad and say, “We need to vote Republican to stop the rampant discrimination against white people!”